Policy and Procedure #540.0, Health and Safety – Employees (Workers)

 4. not remove or make ineffective any prescribed protective device, or operate any equipment, machine or device in any manner that may endanger the employee or fellow employees; and

-2. the Employee Accident/Incident Report Form is to be completed online when an employee:
+2. the Employee Accident/Incident Report Form is to be completed online when a worker:

-• is disabled from performing his or her usual work or requires medical attention as a result of a critical injury, accident, explosion or fire causing injury, or an occupational illness, the employer will notify the appropriate Health and Safety Committee representative(s) and respective trade union, using the Employee Accident/Incident Report Form,
+• is disabled from performing their usual work or requires medical attention because of an accident, explosion or fire causing injury, or an occupational illness or incident of workplace violence,

-• is injured in a work-related accident/incident which results in missed time from the employee’s regularly scheduled work day;
+• is injured in a work-related accident/incident which results in missed time from their regularly scheduled workday,

 • seeks medical attention because of a work-related accident/injury,